-In a property auction, there is a guide price and a reserve price.
+At a property auction, there is a guide price and a reserve price.
 A guide price is what a buyer will see in the auction catalogue and is a guide to the value of the sale.
-The reserve price, on the other hand, is set by the seller and represents the minimum that they are willing to sell for.
-For the seller’s security, the reserve price is not made public.
+The reserve price is set by the seller and represents the minimum that they are willing to sell for.

 Property Expert Series: Andy Thompson From SDL Auctions